This topic describes how to:

 - Use statistical significance to analyze results

-Optimizely won't declare a variation a winner or loser until your experiment meets specific criteria for visitors and conversions.
+Optimizely Experimentation will not declare Statistical Significance or update the Confidence Interval until your experiment meets specific criteria for visitors and conversions.
 These criteria are different for experiments using numeric metrics and those using binary metrics.

 Statistical significance is a measure of how unusual your experiment results would be if there was actually no difference between your variation and baseline and the difference in lift was due to random chance alone.
 When we observe a lift with 90% or higher statistical significance, it means that the observed results are more unusual than what would be expected in 90% of the cases if there was no lift.
 Assuming there was no difference in performance between the variation and the baseline, the higher your statistical significance and the more unusual your results would appear.